 - Emergency Helpline: Only Alexa Guard Plus offers hands-free calling to an emergency helpline.

 - Sound Detection: Alexa Guard listens for breaking glass and fire and CO alarms.
 In contrast, Alexa Guard Plus can detect additional noises and can also play sounds to deter potential intruders.

 - Availability: Both Alexa Guard and Alexa Guard Plus are currently available.
 For Ring Protect subscribers in the U.S., the Alexa Guard Plus subscription is free if their Ring and Amazon accounts are linked.
 Ring Protect Plus plans are available for $10 a month or $100 a year.

 Can Alexa Be Used As A Life Alert?

 Although there are multiple ways that people can use Alexa as their personal assistant., what most don’t realize is that you can also use it as a life alert type of device for those instances of emergency.

-Of course it’s not exactly like a medical emergency device so it’s not going to give you the full protection that a medical alert can but it does provide some very helpful safety features that seniors can take advantage of.
+Of course it’s not exactly like a medical emergency device so it’s not going to give you the full protection that a separate accessory like a medical alert device can but it does provide some very helpful safety features that seniors can take advantage of.